gregversteeg/corex_topic/readme.md

 # Anchored CorEx: Hierarchical Topic Modeling with Minimal Domain Knowledge

-Topic modeling by way of **Cor**relation **Ex**planation (CorEx) yields rich topics that are maximally informative about a set of documents.
+Topic modeling by way of **Cor**relation **Ex**planation (CorEx) yields rich topics that are maximally informative about a set of data.
 This project optimizes the CorEx framework for sparse binary data, allowing for topic modeling over large corpora.
 In addition, this code supports hierarchical topic modeling, and provides a mechanism for integrating domain knowledge via anchor words and the information bottleneck.
-This semi-supervised anchoring is flexible and allows the user to anchor a single set of words to a single topic for topic representation, multiple sets of words to multiple topics for topic separability, a single set of words to multiple topics for topic aspects, or any other creative combination of anchoring in order to uncover topics that do not naturally emerge.
+This semi-supervised anchoring is flexible and allows the user to anchor words through creative strategies that promote topic representation, separability, and aspects.

-Unlike LDA, the CorEx topic model and its hierarchical and semi-supervised extensions make no assumptions on how documents are generated and, yet, it still finds coherent, meaningful topics as measured across a variety of metrics.
+Unlike LDA, the CorEx topic model and its hierarchical and semi-supervised extensions make no assumptions on how documents are generated and, yet, still finds coherent, meaningful topics as measured across a variety of metrics.
 Our TACL paper makes detailed comparisons to unsupervised and semi-supervised variants of LDA:

 [*Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge*](https://www.transacl.org/ojs/index.php/tacl/article/view/1244), Gallagher et al., TACL 2017.